rbalestr-lab/stable-ssl/README.rst

 The Self-Supervised Learning Library by Researchers for Researchers
 ===================================================================

-*You got a research idea?
-It shouldn't take you more than 10 minutes to start from scratch and get it running with the ability to produce high quality figures/tables from the results: that's the goal of stable-SSL.*
+*Have a research idea?
+With stable-SSL, you can go from concept to execution in under 10 minutes.
+Start from scratch and quickly set up your pipeline, all while being able to generate high-quality figures and tables from your results.
+That's the goal of stable-SSL.*

 We achieve that by taking the best--and only the best--from the most eponymous AI libraries: PytorchLightning, VISSL, Wandb, Hydra, Submitit.

 ``stable-SSL`` implements all the basic boilerplate code, including data loading, logging, checkpointing, optimization, etc. It offers users full flexibility to customize each part of the pipeline through a configuration file, enabling easy selection of network architectures, loss functions, evaluation metrics, data augmentations and more.
 These components can be sourced from stable-SSL itself, popular libraries like PyTorch, or custom modules created by the user.
 This flexibility allows users to quickly get started with their research ideas.
-..
-But if you want to customize more things, simply inherit the base ``BaseModel`` and override any method!
-This could include different metrics, different data samples, different training loops, etc.

 Why stable-SSL?